icefoxen/langdev-garnet/concepts.rst

   "escape" the stack into heap memory,
 * They can ONLY refer to items created in the current stack frame or previous stack frames; they can NOT refer to items on the heap, or items allocated "further up" the stack.
+The compiler enforces this invariant for you.
+It may not be possible to enforce it 100% accurately, in which case the compiler should be conservative and force you to be too.
+At worst, you are doing a little extra copying.

-The purpose of all these bother is to prevent references to items in stack frames which then vanish when the function they are for returns.
+The purpose of all this bother is to prevent references to items in stack frames which then vanish when the function they are for returns.

 A function type is a first-class function.
-It is unfortunately ``not`` a closure, which is a function plus the local environment the function was defined in, because memory allocation for closures gets sort of awful pretty quickly.
+It is unfortunately *not* a closure, which is a function plus the local environment the function was defined in, because memory allocation for closures gets sort of awful pretty quickly.
 So in practice it is just a bare function pointer.
 A function that takes two integers and returns a